-Spring is one of those times that just begs for a detox.
-While most of us think of detoxing as a great way to reset our bodies and maybe even lose a couple of pounds (and it totally is!), your internal body isn’t the only thing needing a cleanse after a long winter.
-Your scalp is practically begging for a little TLC as well—and what better way to do that than with an apple cider vinegar (ACV) scalp scrub.
+While most of us think of detoxing as a great way to reset our bodies and maybe even lose a couple of pounds (and it totally is!), your internal body isn’t the only thing that needs an occasional cleanse.
+Your scalp is practically begging for a little TLC as well—and what better way to do that than with an apple cider vinegar scalp scrub.

 Benefits of an Apple Cider Vinegar Scalp Scrub